fourctv/JS44D/README.md

 This class provides a function to retrieve a set of records from a 4D Database:
 - **getRecords**: will take a [Query String](https://github.com/fourctv/FourDRESTApi/wiki/The-JS44D-Query-String) and send a **[REST_GetRecords](https://github.com/fourctv/FourDRESTApi/wiki/REST_GetRecords)** request to 4D to retrieve a collection of 4D records.
 Record data come as Data Model (*FourDModel*) instances.

-## Widgets
+## UI Widgets
-The following widgets and components are available for use in Angular apps, and those also interact with a 4D backend.
+The following UI widgets and components, which also interact with a 4D backend, are available for use in Angular apps.

 ### Login Component
 A basic Login dialog that takes a user name and password.
 It calls *FourDInterface signin* function, that sends a **REST_Authenticate** request to 4D to authenticate the given user.